Fe contribution to the magnetic anisotropy of $L{1_0}$-ordered FePt thin films studied by angle-dependent x-ray magnetic circular dichroism

 where $\theta _{\text{inc}} = 60^{\circ}$ is the x-ray incidence angle.
 In the simulation, we have assumed that the angular dependence of $m_\text{spin}+m_\text{orb}$ is negligible and that the ratio of $m_\text{spin}^\text{Pt}$ to $m_\text{spin}^\text{Fe}$ is constant ($m_\text{spin}^\text{Pt} / m_\text{spin}^\text{Fe} \simeq 0.11$)\cite{FePt_Ikeda}.
-The curves in Fig.\ \ref{fig:AD_spin}(a) represent thus simulated angular dependencies with and without MCA energy ($K_\text{u}$) and quadrupolar moment $\braket{ Q_{zz} }$.
-One can see that the simulation with both $K_\text{u}$ and $\braket{ Q_{zz} }$ reasonably reproduces the experimental data.
+The curves in Fig.\ \ref{fig:AD_spin}(a) represent thus simulated angular dependencies under various assumptions: (i) both MCA ($K_\text{u}$) and quadrupolar moment $\braket{ Q_{zz} }$ are absent, (ii) MCA is incorporated but $\braket{ Q_{zz} }$ is absent, and (iii) both MCA and $\braket{ Q_{zz} }$ are taken into account.
+Simulation (i) clearly deviates from the experimental data, showing that one needs to incorporate MCA in order to reproduce the experimental angular dependence.
+Comparing simulations (ii) and (iii), the latter (simulation with $\braket{ Q_{zz} }$) better agrees with the experimental data.
 Figure \ref{fig:AD_spin}(b) shows the experimental and simulated angular dependencies of the effective spin magnetic moment for all the samples based on simulation.
+All the data could be well reproduced based on the Stoner-Wohlfarth model, suggesting that the assumption of the magnetic single domain is valid.
 The fitted values of $m_\text{spin}$, $K_\text{u}$, and $\braket{ Q_{zz}}$ are summarized in Table \ref{table:fitted_variables_FePt}.
 The MCA energy $K_\text{u}$ increases with $S$, consistent with the magnetization measurements (Fig.\ S2 of Supplementary Materials) and the previous magnetization studies \cite{K1K2_FePt_Okamoto,FePt_Seki_fund}.
 One can see that $\braket{ Q_{zz}}$ is negative for the films which exhibit PMA ($S=0.3, 0.4$) and that the magnitude of $|\braket{ Q_{zz}}|$ increases with $S$ and $K_\text{u}$.
 Figure \ref{fig:Qzz_ver_S} summarizes the $S$ dependence of $\braket{ Q_{zz}}$.
 The negative $\braket{ Q_{zz}}$ values show that the charge density in Fe ions is elongated along the out-of-plane direction, as shown in the bottom of Fig.\ \ref{fig:Qzz_ver_S}.
 We note that the decrease of $m_\text{spin}$ with $S$ in Table \ref{table:fitted_variables_FePt} is consistent with the previous experimental study\cite{FePt_Ikeda} and the theoretical calculations based on the coherent potential approximation. \cite{Staunton_FePt_CPA_spin}

 According to the previous theoretical studies \cite{Wang_spinflip,vanderLaan}, the MCA energy ($K_\text{u}$) can be expressed as the sum of two terms originating from spin-conserved and spin-flip virtual excitations in the second-order perturbation theory with respect to SOC: specifically, in the well-known formula of second-order perturbation theory \cite{Brunoeq,Wang_spinflip,vanderLaan}